micker/mod_flexiadmin/README.md

 ## Change Log

+v0.4.3
+ + adding config for all button
+ + adding button to disable config button in module
+ + adding more language string

 v0.4
  + adding custom block (you can create your block with X last article with specific categorie)
  + adding customer block (block with user items)